-Thank you for your interest in volunteer at ACCES Employment!
+Thank you for your interest in volunteering at ACCES Employment!

 ACCES Employment relies on the advice and insight of sector experts who regularly volunteer with our programs to support and prepare our clients for the Canadian workplace.
-We can customize Volunteer opportunities with ACCES to welcome you or your corporate team.
+We can customize volunteer opportunities with ACCES to welcome you or your corporate team.
+If you are interested in getting involved, you can send an email to: [email protected]

 Below are some volunteer opportunities with ACCES.